 Fort Vancouver became a center of activity and influence, supported by a multicultural village with inhabitants from over 35 different ethnic and tribal groups.
 Though it was a British establishment, the primary languages were Canadian French and Chinook Jargon.
 It became one of the largest settlements in the West during its time and served as the early end of the Oregon Trail for American immigrants.

-The traders and soldiers initially coexisted amicably and the Army rented many of the village buildings as well as hiring more locals.
+The traders and soldiers initially coexisted amicably, and the Army rented many of the village buildings and hired more locals.
 In the early 1850s, the Army built several new buildings, including the Quartermaster Depot, and Captain Rufus Ingalls’ house, where Ulysses S. Grant lived from 1852 until 1853.
 The army post was expanded to more than 10,000 acres and renamed Fort Vancouver Military Reservation.

-The soldiers occupied some of the old trading post buildings and the Vancouver Arsenal was established at the post in 1859.
+The soldiers occupied some old trading post buildings, and the Vancouver Arsenal was established in 1859.
 However, in 1866, a raging fire destroyed all signs of the original trading post buildings.

 In 1879, the post was named Vancouver Barracks and was expanded during World War I. Later, during World War II, the post was used as a staging area for the Seattle Port Of Embarkation.
 Finally, in 1946, the fort was closed.

 Because of its historical significance, the site was declared a U.S. National Monument on June 19, 1948, and re-designated as Fort Vancouver National Historic Site on June 30, 1961.
 Today, the historic site displays a full-scale replica of the fort, which includes the manager’s house, bakery, blacksmith shop, central stores, and fur storage facility.
 Numerous exhibits are available for viewing, and re-enactments and demonstrations are held throughout the year.